larriant/larriant.github.io/_posts/2016-10-15-booknotes-switch.md

 ---
 layout: post
-title: Overcoming Obstacles
+title: Switch by Dan & Chip Heath
 ---

-# Switch by Dan & Chip Heath

 Aim of the book: The Heaths attempt to produce a methodology for how to make change happen.